Empire Flat, Arizona: History

 Later in the 1870s the landing had a five-stamp mill, to crush the gold-bearing copper ore, in a two-story open structure, a mess hall and a few huts for the mill hands.

 The mines in this district were worked from the early 1860s into recent times.
 But the last steamboats called at the landing in 1905 after the Arizona and California Railway arrived and bridged the Colorado River at nearby Parker, Arizona.

-The Site Today
+The site today

 The site of the Empire Flat landing is within Parker Strip under the modern resorts there.